Bishalsarang/HCI-bot/README.md

 # HCI-Bot
 A simple python script to increase XPs for [KU ELF](http://elf.ku.edu.np/course/view.php?id=14) HCI course.
 It is just for educational purpose.
+The purpose of the project is to understand session management in requests library.

 ## Requirements:
  - requests